 Internet Connection Troubles?
 Power Cycling Might Help

-If you’re having problems getting connected to the Internet or you’re having problems with your connection slowing down or dropping, power cycling is the first thing you should try.
-It’s not a fix for everything, but it’s simple to do and it only takes about 5 minutes to do.
+If you’re having problems connecting to the Internet or problems with your connection slowing down or dropping, power cycling is the first thing you should try.
+It’s not a fix for everything, but it’s simple to do and it only takes a few minutes.

-Power cycling is just a name for restarting your modem and wireless router.
+Power cycling is just a techie term for restarting your modem and wireless router.
 Restarting your modem and wireless router helps create a new connection to your Internet service provider (ISP).
 Keep in mind that when you power cycle, anyone else using your connection will be temporarily disconnected.